Whether you’re launching a startup or you’ve already set up a company, finding an office for rent in Bangkok can be challenging.

 |Wireless Road||208 Wireless Road Building||990 baht|

-Rent isn’t your only expense.
+Rent isn’t your only expense for running a business.
 You still have to pay for electricity, water, telephone, internet, parking spaces, administrative fees, and maids.

 If you break something you’ll also need to find a handyman, which will increase your cost of doing business.